 Property and equipment are stated at cost, less accumulated depreciation.
 Additions and improvements to property and equipment are capitalized at cost.
-Depreciation of owned assets and amortization of leasehold improvements are computed using the straight-line method over the shorter of the estimated useful lives of the related assets or the lease term.
+Depreciation of owned assets are computed using the straight-line method over the estimated useful lives and amortization of leasehold improvements are computed using the straight-line method over the shorter of the estimated useful lives of the related assets or the lease term.
 The cost of assets sold or retired, and the related accumulated depreciation are removed from the accounts and any resulting gains or losses are reflected in other income (expense) for the year.
 Expenditures for maintenance and repairs are charged to expense as incurred.